-Kory, wearing a peach sun dress, smiled as she felt like herself again.
+Koriand’r, wearing a peach sun dress, smiled as she felt like herself again.
 She truly bore Raven no malice.
-It was part of her loving nature to forgive a friend of almost any action, especially one that sprang from love.
+It was part of her loving nature to forgive a friend of almost any action, especially one that sprang out of love.

 Poor Karras had loved another as well.
 He had only wed Kory for political reasons.
-The service was not the Tamaranian wedding ceremony for spiritual union.
-It was like a treaty signing and nothing more.
+The service was not the true Tamaranian wedding ceremony for spiritual union, but a treaty signing and nothing more.
 Surely Dick would come to accept that.
-Now Karras was dead at the hands of the Alien Alliance, and he surely could not feel as if he was wooing a married woman.
-His principals seemed so rigid to Kory, but she would never stop loving him.
+Now Karras was dead at the hands of the Alliance, and he surely could not feel as if he was wooing a married woman.
+His principles seemed so rigid to Kory, but she would never stop loving him.

-She smiled as Kole looked a bit happier.
-She had felt as if something troubled the girl, but Kole had kept her sorrows locked inside, much like Raven used to do.
+She smiled as she saw that Kole looked a bit happier as of late.
+She had felt as if something troubled the girl, but Kole had always kept her sorrows locked within, much like Raven used to do.
 Kory hoped Joe Wilson could become to Kole what Dick had been — no, still was — to her.

-She noticed that Raven, though back to her more reserved manner, was not letting guilt over her actions cripple her.
-She was laughing at Donna’s joke, and that was a healthy sign.
-Raven wore a black miniskirt and a white blouse.
-If the one garment was rather severe, then the other was almost daring.
-Perhaps in time, Raven would find a happy medium.
+Kory also noticed that Raven, though back to her more reserved manner, wasn’t letting guilt over her actions cripple her.
+She watched as she laughed at Donna’s joke, which was definitely a healthy sign.
+Raven wore a black miniskirt and a white blouse, and if the one garment was rather severe, the other was almost daring.
+Perhaps, in time, Raven would find a happy medium.

-Donna sighed in relief.
-Her friends were back to normal.
-She wondered if Dick would go back to Kory.
+Donna Troy Long sighed in relief, now that her friends were back to normal.
+She wondered if Dick really would go back to his relationship with Kory.
 She hoped so, yet she could never say with certainty what the pair would do.
-Their romance was a strikingly original one, and she was fascinated by it.
-She also hoped Terry Long, her husband, would be able to find a good job.
+Their romance was somewhat star-crossed, and she was fascinated by it.
+She also hoped that Terry Long, her husband, would be able to find a good job.
 He put on a bold front, but beneath the act, he had suffered a loss of pride, and she ached for him.

 A loud noise rang out, and the women stood to see four newcomers.
-The costumed woman charged directly for the Titans, and all pretense of secret identities went out the door.
-They were alone with the invaders anyway, since all the other guests and staffers had slowly departed, unseen.
+All four costumed women charged directly for the Titans, and any pretense of secret identities went out the door.
+They were alone with the invaders, anyway, since all the other guests and staffers had slowly departed, unseen.